614th Tank Destroyer Battalion: Post War Service

 7 May found the battalion, minus Company B, at Leutasch and Ober Leutasch, Austria.
 Company B was in Moserne and later moved to Telfs.
 Here the battalion was able to rest.
 On 12 May, General McAuliffe pinned Silver Stars on Captain Walter S. Smith, 1st Lt.
 Serreo S. Nelson and Lt Christopher J. Sturkey, while his staff pinned the ribbons of the Distinguished Unit Citation on members of the 3rd Platoon of Company C. Officers and men had passes and furloughs until early July when the unit was alerted to move.
-On the 10th they were ordered to move to Marseilles, France.
+On the 10th they were ordered to move to Marseille, France.
 Here it was found the battalion was to be broken up and the men sent to service units, but after General McAuliffe and others had intervened, the orders were changed and the battalion awaited orders to ship to the Pacific or be assigned to occupation duties in Europe.
 But, the war in the Pacific ended too and on 10 September 1945, the battalion received orders to return to Germany.
 On the 25th, the battalion CP was established at Hofheim with the companies occupying nearby towns.
 They remained on occupation duty until early 1946 when they were ordered to return to the U.S. The 614th was deactivated on 31 January 1946, at Camp Kilmer, New Jersey.

 The battalion was reactivated as a Negro General Reserve Unit at Camp Hood, Texas, on 30 June 1946, pursuant to General Orders No. 20, Headquarters, 2nd Armored Division dated 27 June 1946.
 Activated under the command of Lt.
 Col. Delmer P. Anderson, the 614th received its first shipment of fillers on 1 July from the Overseas Replacement Depot, Camp Kilmer, New Jersey, all of whom were regular Army re-enlistees originally intended for European duty.
 Additional personnel arrived during July and August.
 On 19 August, Lt.
 Col. Henry W. Allerd assumed command, relieving Lt.
 Col. Anderson.
 A 13-week individual training program was started the 3rd week of July.
 On 3 September, the battalion received two M18 Hellcat tank destroyers to be used for preliminary training.
 Effective 1 November 1946, per General Orders No. 43, Headquarters, Second Armored Division, dated 19 October 1946, the 614th Tank Destroyer Battalion was deactivated.

+Throughout its combat career, the soldiers of the 614th Tank Destroyer Battalion acquired the following decorations: one Distinguished Unit Citation, one Distinguished Service Cross, which was later upgraded to the Medal of Honor, eight Silver Star Medals and thirty Bronze Star Medals.